France–Italy relations: 1870-1919

-All the dealings were secret, and Berlin and Vienna did not realize it had lost an ally.
+All the dealings were secret, and Berlin and Vienna did not realize they had lost an ally.
 As a consequence, when the First World War broke out in July 1914, Italy announced the Triple Alliance did not apply, declared itself neutral, and negotiated the best deal available.
 Britain and France thought Italian military manpower would be an advantage, and offered Italy large swaths of territory from Austria and the Ottoman Empire.
 Italy eagerly joined the Allies in early 1915.
 Both countries were among the "Big Four".
-Italy took part in the Second Battle of the Marne and the subsequent Hundred Days Offensive in the Western Front, while few French soldiers took part in the Battle of the Piave River and the Battle of Vittorio Veneto in the Italian front.
-Reaction in Italy to the difference between the promises of 1915 and the actual results of the 1919 Treaty of Versailles and Entente betrayal was extremely negative; the intense dissatisfaction, mobilized by veterans, led to the takeover of the Italian government by Fascists led by Benito Mussolini.
+Italian forces were present and fought alongside their French allies in the Second Battle of the Marne and the subsequent Hundred Days Offensive on the Western Front, while French soldiers took part in the Battle of the Piave River and the Battle of Vittorio Veneto on the Italian front.
+Reactions in Italy were extremely negative due to the difference between the promises of 1915 and the actual results of the 1919 Treaty of Versailles.
+Many Italians felt that the Entente had betrayed them.
+This intense dissatisfaction, mobilized veterans and led to the takeover of the Italian government by Fascists led by Benito Mussolini.

 1919-1945

 In the 1920s there were several sources of friction, but they never escalated into a serious conflict.
-Italy demanded and received parity with the French Navy and terms of battleships at the Washington Conference of 1922.
-Tunisia remained a sore point, since it was a large Italian colony there.
+Italy demanded and received parity with the French Navy and terms of battleships at the Washington Conference in 1922.
+Tunisia continued to be a sore point due to its proximity to Italy large population of Italian settlers.
 France considered itself the protector of the independent state of Ethiopia, which Italy had long coveted.
-However, the Italian army was badly defeated at Adowa in 1896, so until 1935 Italy focused on its colonies in Eritrea and Italian Somaliland.
-In European affairs, Mussolini proposed that four powers, Britain, France, Italy, and Germany cooperate to dominate European affairs.
+However, the Italian army was badly defeated at Adowa while trying to conquer Ethiopia in 1896; as a result, prior to 1935 had Italy focused on its colonies in Eritrea and Italian Somaliland.
+In European affairs, Mussolini proposed that four powers, Britain, France, Italy, and Germany cooperate to dominate European and more broadly, world affairs.
 France rejected the idea and the Four-Power Pact signed in July 1933 was vague and was never ratified by the four powers.
-After 1933 France tried to be friendly with Mussolini to avoid his support of Hitler's Nazi Germany.
+However, after 1933, France tried to be friendly with Mussolini to avoid his support of Hitler's Nazi Germany.